trgmnh/CSIT214/flydreamair/TESTING-GUIDE.md

 - ✅ Error handling
 - ✅ Download ticket functionality

-## 🚀 Next Steps

-1. **Run the working tests regularly** to ensure your components work correctly
-2. **Add new component tests** as you build new features
-3. **Fix API tests** when you need to test backend functionality
-4. **Add integration tests** for complete user workflows

-## 💡 Tips

 - Run tests before committing code
 - Add tests for new components you create
 - Use `--watch` mode during development: `npx jest --watch`
 - Check coverage to see what's not tested: `npx jest --coverage`

-## 🎉 Success!

-Your testing framework is working!
-You can now:
-- Test your React components
-- Test your pages
-- Ensure code quality
-- Catch bugs early
-- Maintain reliable code

-Happy testing! 🧪✨